-SCC provides free mental health counseling.
-If a student is alleging that he or she is a victim of sexual assault, that student should contact the mental health counselor at 636-288-6533.
-The mental health counselor will assist a student with contacting the dean of students at 636-922-8238 and/or Department of Public Safety at 636-922-8545, who can assist the student by discussing options for and assistance in notifying law enforcement agencies and accessing services for victims.
+If a student is alleging that he or she is a victim of sexual assault, that student should contact the mental health counselor, which is provided by the College free of charge, at 636-288-6533.
+The mental health counselor will assist a student with contacting the Dean of Student Success at 636-922-8259 or the Vice President for Academic and Student Affairs (VPASA) at 636-922-8356 and Department of Public Safety at 636-922-8545, who can assist the student by discussing options for and assistance in notifying law enforcement agencies and accessing services for victims.

-The dean of students at 636-922-8238 will assist the student with needed class schedule changes if the accused perpetrator is another SCC student.
-The dean of students will also discuss options for campus disciplinary action, including sanctions the college may impose.
-The dean will share that both the accuser and the accused are entitled to the same opportunities to have others present during disciplinary proceedings, and that both must be informed of the outcome of any campus disciplinary proceedings.
+The Dean of Student Success or VPASA will assist the student with needed class schedule changes if the accused perpetrator is another SCC student.
+The Dean of Student Success or VPASA will also discuss options for campus disciplinary action, including sanctions the college may impose.
+The Dean of Student Success or VPASA will share that both the accuser and the accused are entitled to the same opportunities to have others present during disciplinary proceedings, and that both must be informed of the outcome of any campus disciplinary proceedings.

-If an employee is alleging that he or she is a victim of sexual assault, the employee should contact Department of Public Safety at 636-922-8545, who can assist by discussing options for and assistance in notifying law enforcement agencies and accessing services for victims; should contact the vice president for human resources at 636-922-8300, ADM 1123, or any administrative officer; and may contact the employee assistance program at 1-800-356-0845 for counseling assistance.
+If an employee is alleging that he or she is a victim of sexual assault, the employee should contact the Department of Public Safety at 636-922-8545, who can assist by discussing options for and assistance in notifying law enforcement agencies and accessing services for victims; should contact the Vice President for Human Resources at 636-922-8300, ADM 1123, or any Administrative Officer; and may contact the employee assistance program at 1-800-356-0845 for counseling assistance.

 Sexual Assault/Violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to an intellectual or other disability.